 Follow us on our social media channels for news, industry briefs and information with a focus on validity and relevance to our industry.

-Thank you for your continued support.
-And of course, if you have any questions or comments, please feel free to send us an email at email@example.com and firstname.lastname@example.org.
+As always, thank you for your continued support.
+And of course, if you have any questions or comments, please feel free to send me an email at firstname.lastname@example.org

 Director, Policy & Government Affairs

 SUBMIT YOUR NOMINATIONS FOR 2022 ONTARIO TOURISM RESILIENCY AWARDS BEFORE SEPTEMBER 7!

 Presented in partnership with TIAO, Attractions Ontario, Culinary Tourism Alliance, Indigenous Tourism Ontario and OTEC, these special awards have been designed to reflect resiliency and recognize the achievements of tourism businesses regardless of operating status.

 Be sure to nominate outstanding tourism industry partners within each of the following three areas:

 We invite you to consider outstanding initiatives of innovation, collaboration, and sustainability that tourism businesses undertook in 2021 and share these stories in the form of Tourism Resiliency Award nominations.

 Winners will be announced in person at the 2022 Ontario Tourism Summit.